Email FacebookTwitterMenu burgerClose thin

 The American College of Financial Services has its own online database that allows you to find professionals with the certifications it offers.
 This, of course, includes ChFCs.
 By browsing advisors in the college’s online network, you can ensure you’re finding a legitimate ChFC.

-On the flip side, you can also personally search the web for a ChFC that has qualities you’re looking for.
+On the flip side, you can also personally search the web for a ChFC that has the qualities you’re looking for.
 Should you take this route, the college’s website also features a verification tool.
-By entering the advisor’s name into the database, you can learn if their ChFC designation is for real.
+By entering the advisor’s name into the database, you can learn if their ChFC designation is real.

 Bottom Line

+The ChFC certification has a more rigorous course of study than that demanded by the CFP credential.
+As a result, ChFC advisors may charge more than their CFP® counterparts.
+Remember to include this in your evaluation of potential advisors.
 Unlike some advisory certifications, ChFC is not necessarily a mid-career credential.
-Since a financial advisor only needs to have practiced for three years before earning this certificate, it is quite possible to do so early on, and it is common for a financial advisor to seek at least one major credential (either the ChFC or the CFP) as soon as practical.
+Since a financial advisor only needs to have practiced for three years before earning this certificate, it is quite possible to do so early on, and it is common for a financial advisor to seek at least one major credential (either the ChFC or the CFP®) as soon as practical.

 Financial Planning Tips